Daimler adds new coupe model to Hungary line-up

-KECSKEMET, Hungary (Reuters) - Daimler (DAIGn.DE) said it would build a new four-door Mercedes coupe, one of three new compact models it is launching in a bid to win back its premium car crown, at a plant in Hungary.
+KECSKEMET, Hungary, Jan 25 (Reuters) - Daimler said it would build a new four-door Mercedes coupe, one of three new compact models it is launching in a bid to win back its premium car crown, at a plant in Hungary.

 The new CLA model, which will be manufactured exclusively in Hungary at a plant in the central Hungarian town Kecskemet, will be available from April 2013 and is the second Mercedes model to be made in the central European country after the B series.